bpizzi/Hydrastic/README.markdown

-Hydra
+Hydrastic
 =====

-Hydra aims to be a static website generator.
+Hydrastic aims to be a static website generator.
 Work is still under HEAVY DEVELOPMENT.

 Inspiration